 Upon admission to Suffolk University, fill out the appropriate benefit form and submit to the VA.
 It may take six to eight weeks for a response.
 If you encounter any complications, please contact your veteran certifying official.

 When you receive your certificate of eligibility, submit it to your veteran certifying official.

-All undergraduate students need to attend Undergraduate Orientation.
+All undergraduate students need to attend Undergraduate Orientation..
 The majority of orientation sessions are held in June.
 If you cannot attend one of the June orientations, please contact your VA certifying official and the Office of New Student Programs.

 You can register for classes during priority registration, and your registration will be picked up in Certifying Official Reports.
 If you register for classes within a month of the start of the semester, contact your veteran certifying official.
 If you need to drop a class, please contact the VA to see how it may affect your benefits.